doc1oo/LovelyComposerDocs/index_en.rst

 The content may differ from the latest version, but in that case, please read as appropriate.

-This software is a music software, but it is also a sequel to the game `Dungeon Witches - Girls Back Home - <https://1oogames.itch.io/dungeon-witches>`_, and its characters will also appear.
+This software is a music software, but it is also a sequel to the game ""`Dungeon Witches - Girls Back Home - <https://1oogames.itch.io/dungeon-witches>`_", and its characters will also appear.

 Support, bug reports and requests are accepted at the following.